 In short, what if your life doesn’t turn out the way you think it will and you end up wishing you had bought permanent life insurance instead?

 Well, we’ve got good news: There’s a way to buy term life insurance now and have the flexibility to change your mind down the road.

 How do you do this?
 Buy a convertible term life insurance policy.

 If you’ve never heard of convertible term life insurance, you may wonder why there’s a complicated-sounding form of insurance that no one has ever told you about before.

 But in reality, convertible term life insurance is just a term life insurance policy with a conversion option.
 It lets you convert some or all of your term life insurance policy into a permanent life policy so that your coverage lasts for your entire life.

-When you have term life insurance, your policy covers your family for the number of years you selected when you bought the policy.
+When you have a term life policy in Canada, your policy covers your family for the number of years you selected when you bought the policy.
 If your policy is about to expire and you decide that you want permanent coverage after all, you can let your current policy lapse and then apply for a new permanent life insurance policy.

 But if you apply for a new policy, you’ll probably have to undergo medical underwriting again.
 And if your health has declined since you bought your first policy, you’ll be stuck paying sky-high premiums for the new policy.